 Ask for DONATED GOODS AND SERVICES.
 Don’t be afraid to reach out and ask for help.
 These relationships tend to be mutually beneficial, as businesses are often rewarded for their good-will and generosity with increased sales!
 You might offer to advertise for them in a newsletter or acknowledge them publicly at a large concert or function.

 SEASONAL PROJECTS usually work well.
 People often respond positively to goods or services related to some special occasion like Halloween, Thanksgiving, Christmas, or Valentine’s Day.

 Online crowdfunding is an increasingly effective fundraising tool for arts organizations everywhere.
-Though there are a variety of crowdfunding sites currently online, Kickstarter and GoFundMe are two of the most popular sites used by groups and individuals worldwide.
+Though there are a variety of crowdfunding sites currently online, Kickstarter, GoFundMe, and Snap! are three of the most popular sites used by groups and individuals worldwide.
 Kickstarter projects function through incentive-based contributions.
 For example, if a musical group is raising funds for a recording project, patrons can contribute any amount of money, and receive something from the group in return, such as a CD recording or a t-shirt, depending on how much they contribute.
 GoFundMe operates similarly, though there are no incentives offered through the website.
 Users of this site, however, are welcome to provide contributors with their own tokens of appreciation.
-With online advertising and social media presence on the rise, either of these websites could be fantastic tools for concert tour fundraising and making people aware of group travel aspirations.
+Snap! is a social donation platform that allows you to fundraise utilizing email, social media, and SMS to your potential supporters.
+With online advertising and social media presence on the rise, any of these websites could be fantastic tools for concert tour fundraising and making people aware of group travel aspirations.